- Our Clinics

 Your teeth are an important asset and after the loss of baby teeth, one set is meant to last a lifetime.
 They are among the first things someone sees when they meet you and if one sports injury causes the loss of your front teeth, it can drastically change the way you look, eat, speak and live.

-Having a mouth guard fitted by a dentist is painless and relatively simple.
+According to Care Family Dental Toorak dentist, having a mouth guard fitted by a dentist is painless and relatively simple.
 Your dentist will do an examination of your oral health and make a mould of your teeth with dental putty.
 This will then be sent off to manufacture your custom mouth guard that will fit your teeth perfectly.
 Extensive damage can occur to your teeth without a mouthguard but even an ill-fitting, cheap guard from a sports store can cause widespread injury.

 Mouthguards fitted by a dentist are generally more resilient than your store-bought version.
 They may also be tear-resistant and easier to clean.
 They will be able to explain the entire process to you, including the after care of your mouthguard.
 Don’t risk it and book in to consult with your dentist today.
+Or you can visit our clinic.
+Rather than this we offer other dental treatments too like dental implants, child dentistry, cosmetic dentistry and more.
+To know all in detail browse website or give us a call on 1300 99 1300.